Bhart97/CDE-project/module/part b/README.md

 - Group is given permission to AWS Lambda Functions.

 Roles:
-- EC2 instances are given permission to use the AWS CLI.
 - EC2 instances are given permission to communicate with S3 services.
 - Lambda Functions are given permission to SSH into EC2 instances.
 - Lambda Functions are given permission to communicate with S3 services.